jwbuurlage/Bulk/docs/sphinx/source/tour.rst

 Communication between processors
 --------------------------------

 Next, we look at some basic forms of communication between processors.
-The main way to *talk* with other processors, is by using variables.
+The main way to *talk* to other processors, is by using variables.
 A variable is created as follows:

 .. code-block:: cpp